5 Common Recruiter Questions About Background Checks in the U.S.

 2. Why can’t you just access that “CSI”-type database and get instant criminal background info?

 Because, in reality, no single comprehensive source of complete and accurate criminal records data exists.
 Public records are the responsibility of thousands of individual counties throughout the U.S. A diligent criminal background check includes sourcing criminal history at the local level.

 3. What does a successful background checking program look like?

-- Adherence to applicable current regulations (FCRA, EEOC, ban-the-box and pay equity legislation).
+Adherence to applicable current regulations (FCRA, EEOC, DOT, etc)

 4. Do I actually need to conduct E-Verify checks?

 Federal law requires all employers to fill out Form I-9 for new employees, but E-Verify is not required of all employers.
 However, some employers subject to certain State or Federal laws are mandated to use E-Verify.